Kingdom Hearts 3 release date, news and trailers

 It’s been almost 12 years since Kingdom Hearts 2 was released, but the demand for Kingdom Hearts 3 has not faltered.
-In that 12 years way may have gone through one and a half new console generations and played many spin off titles, but the mainline Kingdom Hearts story has remained in the back of our minds.
+In that 12 years we may have gone through one and a half new console generations (and played many spin off titles) but the mainline Kingdom Hearts story has remained in the back of our minds.

-Confirmed by Square Enix in 2013 with an announcement, Kingdom Hearts 3 will continue the story of Sora, Donald and Goofy as the main characters.
-Disney characters will join them at various points in their adventure.
+Thankfully the highly-anticipated Kingdom Hearts 3 was confirmed by Square Enix in 2013 with an official announcement.

-Kingdom Hearts 3 development has had a long history.
-After the initial confirmation and announcement trailer in 2013, we then got a teaser trailer and some tantalizing details at E3 in 2014 and even more news and a gameplay trailer at E3 2015.
+Following the official announcement, Square Enix remained pretty tight-lipped about any further details regarding Kingdom Heart 3.
+Then at E3 2014 we got a teaser trailer and some tantalizing details, followed by even more news and a gameplay trailer at E3 2015.

-We now finally know the game will be released in January 2019 and we've summarised all the latest news right here for you.
+But it was E3 2018 when the real juicy details emerged, showing some of the Disney characters Sora, Donald and Goofy will be encountering, alongside an official release date.

+We've summarised all the news, rumors and juicy details about Kingdom Hearts 3 right here for you - so get comfy.

 Cut to the chase